contensis/contensis.github.io/docs-src/entries/create-an-entry.md

 # Create an entry
 An entry is a piece of content that has been created from a content type.
 You can create unlimited entries against a content type.

 Follow the steps below to create an entry.

-1. Press the **Content Types & Entries** button in the vertical toolbar.
+1. Press the **Content Types & Entries** button in the sidebar.
 The drawer will open revealing a number of options.
 2. Select **Entries** from the drawer to open the *Entries* listing screen.
 3. Press the **New Entry** button, a list of content types will be displayed.
 4. Select the content type from the listing that you want to create a new entry for.
 The entry editor will open for editing.